Tremors are a type of involuntary movement that can affect different parts of the body, such as the hands, arms, legs, head, or voice.

 7. Hyoscyamus: Indicated for tremors in hands and legs associated with convulsion history.

 This is a great remedy for single-muscle twitching from head to toe.
-A patient has a history of epileptic attacks and convulsions.
+The patient has a history of epileptic attacks and convulsions.
 Symptoms aggravate in the evening.

 Dose and Potency: Hyoscyamus 200, 4 globules at night 2 times a week for 4 weeks.